only1nglen/tic-tac-toe-client/README.md

 -   Bootstrap
 -   Javascript

-### Unsolved Problems
+### Unsolved Problems/Things to DO

--   Still need to take the game to a make over stylist.
+-   Make the gameboard look like a traditional game gameboard
 -   Would like to eventually have an AI, designs for X and O, chat system using emojis if online play available.

 ## Images